UgurCanPalaz/UgurCanPalaz/README.md

 # 🚀 About Me

-- 🎓 Computer Engineering Student
+- 🎓 Computer Engineering Student at Doğuş University
-- 🔐 Interested in Cyber Security & Cloud Technologies
+- 🔐 Focused on Cyber Security, Cloud Security, and Infrastructure Technologies
-- ☁️ Hands-on experience with Huawei Cloud & IAM
+- ☁️ Hands-on experience with Cloudflare migrations, WAF management, DDoS mitigation, and SSL/TLS lifecycle operations
-- 🧪 Building Automation Testing Projects with Selenium
+- 🛡️ Experienced in Threat Intelligence, Security Auditing, and Penetration Test Coordination
-- ⚙️ Developing Distributed Systems with Redis Cluster & Docker
+- ⚙️ Building Distributed Systems using Redis Cluster & Docker
+- 🧪 Developing Automation Testing Projects with Selenium
-- 🤖 Interested in Computer Vision & AI
+- 🤖 Interested in AI-powered Computer Vision Systems
-- 📈 Passionate about scalable architectures and security-focused systems
+- 📈 Passionate about scalable, secure, and resilient architectures

 ---